-The standard contains a single model that applies to contracts with counter parties and two approaches to recognising revenue:

-at a point in time or over time.
+The standard contains a single model that applies to contracts with counter parties and two approaches to recognising revenue: at a point in time or over time.
 The model features a contract based five-step analysis of transactions to determine whether how much and when revenue is recognised.
+The Group has adopted the following new standards and amendments including any consequential amendments to other standards with initial date of application of January 1, 2018.
 The adoption of IFRS 15 did not impact the timing or amount of fee and commission income from contracts with counter parties and the related assets and liabilities recognised by the Group.